sravimohan/AWS-ECS-Windows-Cloudformation/README.md

 Sample AWS ECS Windows Cloud Formation templates

 1. Create Elastic Container Repository
+2. Build and push your container image to ECR
-2. Create ECS Cluster
+3. Create ECS Cluster
-3. Create Task and Service
+4. Create Task and Service

 Pl. note the above can be combined into a single template if required.